 Since joining Trend Micro in 1993, Oscar established the R&D team in Japan and spearheaded the development of numerous flagship products, including PC-cillin.

 Previously, Oscar worked at Diamond Ware Corporation.
 He holds a master’s degree in computer science from the University of California, Santa Barbara, and a bachelor’s degree in computer science and information engineering from the National Taiwan University.

-As CIO and executive vice president for Core Technology, Max Cheng is responsible for overseeing Information Services and Security.
+As CIO and Chief Core Technology Officer, Max Cheng is responsible for overseeing Information Services and Security.